 Fun Facts About Chinese New Year

 Chinese New Year is celebrated by more than 20% of the world.
 It’s the most important holiday in China and to Chinese people all over.
 Since ancient times, Chinese people have been using the Chinese Zodiac animals to represent the years.
 Each lunar year is related to a zodiac animal, beginning at Chinese New Year.
 The 12 zodiac animals recur on a 12-year cycle.
-22 is a year of the Water Tiger.
-It starts from February 1st, 2022, and ends on January 21st, 2023.
-A Water Tiger year occurs every 60 years.
+23 is the year of the RABBIT.
+It starts from January 22nd, 2023 and ends February 9th, 2024.

 #2 THE END OF THE COLDEST WINTER DAYS